ibm-cloud-docs/Cloudant/offerings/learning-center.md

 In summary

-With two API calls _bulk_docs & _all_docs we can perform all create, read, update & delete operations on Cloudant documents and be able to do so in bulk too. _all_docs retrieves documents by _id or ranges of ids. _bulk_docs creates, updates & delete documents in bulk.
-As a rule of thumb, its recommended that bulk writes are executed in batches of 500; perhaps more than that for tiny documents and fewer than that for large documents.
+With two API calls `_bulk_docs` & `_all_docs` we can perform all create, read, update & delete operations on Cloudant documents and be able to do so in bulk too. _all_docs retrieves documents by _id or ranges of ids. _bulk_docs creates, updates & delete documents in bulk.
+As a rule of thumb, it's recommended that bulk writes are executed in batches of 500; perhaps more than that for tiny documents and fewer than that for large documents.

-Here's a screen capture of using Cloudant from a command line terminal:
+Here's a screen capture of using Cloudant from a command-line terminal:

 That's the end of this part.
 The next part is called "Accessing Cloudant programmatically".